kt3k/vinyl-accumulate/README.md

 gulp.src('src/**/*.md')
   .pipe(frontMatter())
-  .pipe(accumulate('index.html'))
+  .pipe(accumulate('index.html')) // Specifies the name of the output file.
   .pipe(through2.obj((file, _, cb) => {
-    console.log(file.files) // => list of all files from the upstream
+    console.log(file.files) // => `file.files` is the list of all files from the upstream
+                            // The property name `files` is configurable by the `property` option.

     // Whatever you want to do about list of all files in the stream

     file.contents = ... // You need to set the result contents here.

-    cb(file)
+    cb(null, file)
   })
   .pipe(gulp.dest('dest'))
 ```

-`accumulate()` accumulates all the input files and append them to the empty file named `index.html` and then outputs it.
+`accumulate()` accumulates all the input files and append them to the empty file of the given name (in this case `index.html`) and then outputs it.
 You can perform operations on the list of files in the stream.
 This is useful, for example, when you want to create index page from the given list of files.

 # API